guillermojleonr/Scripting/readme.md

-# VBA-Excel
+# Visual-Basic
-VBA is a public repository where I publish some VBA code.
+Visual-Basic is a public repository where I publish some VBA / VBS code.

 It works as a library with code you can reuse and implement in your projects.

-This repository doesn't include all the VBA code nor VBA aplications I've developed.